oconnor663/bao/README.md

 # bao

-`bao` is a general purpose tree hash for files.
+`bao` (pronounced "bough") is a general purpose tree hash for files.
 Tree hashes have two big benefits over regular serial hashes:

 - **Parallelism.** A regular hash can only occupy one CPU core, but a tree hash with enough input can spread the work over any number of